-The City is demonstrating its commitment to affordable housing with this project and is looking for a partner who is equally committed and shares the City's vision of a project to enhance the neighborhood and set a tone for future affordable housing development in and around the City's downtown core.
+Through its efforts on this property and another located at 6532 Bothell Way NE, the City is demonstrating its commitment to affordable housing and seeks partner(s) who are equally committed and share the City's vision of a project that will enhance the neighborhood around the City's downtown core.
 We invite creative and committed partners to submit a proposal and join the City of Kenmore as we work together to add affordable units in Kenmore and do our part to tackle our region's affordable housing crisis.